WilcyWilson/MarsRoverApi-WebApp/README.md

 - The problem is every database table needs a unique way to identify every single row in the table.
 We need to be able to pick a single row of data.
 We use ids, primary key to identify a single row of data, a unique number to each row.

-- We need to tell hiberate which one of these properties is the primary key.
+- We need to tell hibernate which one of these properties is the primary key.

 ![Primary](primary.jpg)